scikit-learn-contrib/qolmat/README.rst

 **Imputation methods**

 The following table contains the available imputation methods.
+We distinguish single imputation methods (aiming for pointwise accuracy, mostly deterministic) from multiple imputation methods (aiming for distribution similarity, mostly stochastic).

 .. list-table::
-   :widths: 25 70 15 15 20
+   :widths: 25 70 15 15
    :header-rows: 1

    * - Method
      - Description
      - Tabular or Time series
-     - Single or multiple
+     - Single or Multiple
    * - mean
      - Imputes the missing values using the mean along each column
      - tabular